Online for the 2023-2024 School Year

 Updated Jan 24, 2023 - by Terrianne Lavin, Ph.D.

-Registration: Open for 2023-2024.
+Registration: Open for 2024-2025.

 Instructor Information:

-Recently, I returned to the University of Delaware, where I have taken a position as Environmental Science Teaching Professor.
-Prior to this, I spent the last 2.5 years to serve as a Physical Geography Teaching Professor at the University of Kansas.
-I have a Ph.D. in Climatology, an MS in Geography both from the University of Delaware, and a BS in Meteorology from the University of Kansas.
-I have more than 25 years of experience developing and teaching climatology, physical geography, and environmental science courses at three institutions: University of Kansas (KU), University of Delaware (UD), and Florida Atlantic University (FAU).
+I have a Ph.D. in Climatology, an MS in Geography (both from the University of Delaware), and a BS in Meteorology from the University of Kansas.
+I have more than 26 years of experience developing and teaching climatology, physical geography, and environmental science courses at three institutions: University of Kansas (KU), University of Delaware (UD), and Florida Atlantic University (FAU).

 In addition, I have enjoyed many years of homeschooling by teaching both my own two children and many of their homeschooled friends.